lebe-dev/mail-utilities-wizard/README.md

 1. Support optional password access
 2. Support state for each location
-3. Remember about counters via mail
+3. Remind about data sending